Model Organs on Microchips May Predict Aspirin Effects

 Model Organs on Microchips May Predict Drug Side Effects

-What if the side effects of medications could be determined by testing drugs on miniature model organs on microchips instead of lab rats or humans?
+What if the side effects of medications could be determined by testing drugs like Aspirin on miniature model organs on microchips instead of lab rats or humans?
 Researchers in the Netherlands think this may be possible with a discovery called guts-on-chips.

 Guts-on-chips are model organs that contain human organ cells on microchips, and can imitate a working human organ.
 Researchers at the University of Leiden found that when guts-on-chips were exposed to aspirin for a long period, the chips developed imitative gastrointestinal perforation, a hole that develops through the wall of the esophagus, stomach, small intestine, large bowel, rectum or gallbladder.
 This condition can be deadly and is known to happen in the gastrointestinal system of people that take aspirin very often.